Can I write off council tax debt?

-You may be sent to prison.
-The term can be as long as 3 months, especially when the court decides that you don't have sufficient reason for not paying the Council Tax and you are simply refusing to do it.
+If you completely refuse to pay for your council tax, you may be sent to prison.
+The term can be as long as 3 months, especially when the court decides that you don’t have sufficient reason for not paying the Council Tax and you are simply refusing to do it.

 Lots of people ask if they will go to jail for non-payment of council tax.
 While there have been a few cases within the UK where people were jailed over non-payment of council tax, it’s still extremely rare.

 If you are able to make your arrearage payments and simply refuse to, then your local authority may ask that you be committed to prison.
 Before this can happen the magistrate must be thoroughly convinced that you are ‘willingly refusing’ to pay your tax or that you’ve been ‘culpably neglectful’ in doing so.
 That means you had the means to repay the debt but neglected to do so.